robertmoore40/Venue-Search/README.md

 ## Pictures

-* Included in workingpics folder
+* Included in images folder